-A student must complete an Academic Bankruptcy Request Form and submit it to the Director of Student Services to declare Academic Bankruptcy under the following conditions:
+A student must complete an Academic Bankruptcy Request Form and submit it to the Director of Student Services to declare Academic Bankruptcy under the following conditions (see Table 5, Academic Bankruptcy):

-- Student must have completed a minimum of 12 semester credit hours at this institution with a grade of "C", "S", or higher in each course since the most recent semester they are requesting bankruptcy.
-Students may request to bankrupt either one (1), two (2) or three (3) semesters.
-Bankruptcy will apply to all coursework completed during the requested semester(s).
-All coursework completed during that semester will be disregarded in calculating GPA. - Student will not be able to count any courses taken during the bankruptcy semester(s) toward graduation; however, courses completed may meet academic prerequisite requirements. - Courses completed during the bankruptcy semester(s) remain on the student's transcript.
-The transcript will have an Academic Bankruptcy notation. - Other institutions may not honor the bankruptcy policy. - Academic bankruptcy may be declared only once.
+- If fewer than three (3) calendar years have passed since the semester for which academic bankruptcy is requested, and the student has taken at least 18 semester hours at Bevill State since the bankruptcy semester, bankruptcy will apply to all coursework completed during that one semester.
+All coursework completed during that semester will be disregarded in calculating GPA. - 2.
+If three (3) or more years have elapsed since the most recent semester for which bankruptcy is requested, and the student has taken at least 18 semester hours at Bevill State since the last bankruptcy semester, bankruptcy may apply to all coursework taken in one to three semesters.
+All coursework taken from semester(s) for which bankruptcy is declared will be disregarded in calculating the GPA. - 3.
+Student will not be able to count any courses taken during the bankruptcy semester(s) toward graduation; however, courses completed may meet academic prerequisite requirements. - 4.
+Courses completed during the bankruptcy semester(s) remain on the student's transcript.
+The transcript will have an Academic Bankruptcy notation. - 5.
+Other institutions may not honor the bankruptcy policy. - 6.
+Academic bankruptcy may be declared only once.
 Under this policy all college-level work done at an earlier date is eliminated from computation of the GPA and none of it is applied toward a degree of the college attended.
 Such work, however, will not be removed from the student's records.